 - Preheat the oven to 350 degrees.

-- Roll the dough into balls and flatten them a bit on a parchment paper-lined baking sheet.
-The cookies DO NOT spread, so make them the shape you want them to be post-bake.
+- Roll the batter into balls and flatten them onto a parchment paper-lined cookie sheet.

-This is the brand of buckwheat groats I use for my flour, but any raw buckwheat groats are fine.
+This is the brand of buckwheat groats I use for my flour.

 Do you ever lounge around on the weekends?